-“Cities and towns buck up against the idea of sober housing for a number of different reasons,” Nicole explained.
+“Cities and towns buck up against the idea of sober housing in New Hampshire for a number of different reasons,” Nicole explained.
 “All they hear is ‘drug den’.
 I know the truth about my sober house: Could I have an overdose?
 Could I have somebody who is being a menace to society?
 Could I have a fight?
 Yes, I can have any of those things.
 I’m not denying those things could potentially happen.
 I’m not discounting that people opening sober houses up in residential neighborhoods are a cause for concern.
 I get all of that.
 The-not-in-my-backyard mindset – that’s really and truly what it is.
 During this whole process, I had to ask myself, ‘If somebody opened up a sober house next door to me, how would I feel about that?’
 People in general think: ‘I don’t want this near me’.
 The truth is, if a sober house is run properly, you’re not going to know they’re in your backyard”.

 “People don’t really know what a sober home is and they don’t understand the need for it.
 Anybody can open a sober home…and what that does to those of us who are truly committed…it makes what we do a little more chaotic”.
 The answer to this problem – in Nicole’s mind – are regulatory bodies that certify sober homes.
 In Massachusetts, this body is called the Massachusetts Alliance for Sober Housing (MASH).
 In New Hampshire, it’s the New Hampshire Coalition of Recovery Residences (NHCORR).
 Both regulatory bodies meet standards set by the National Alliance for Recovery Residences (NARR).
 “I’m extremely grateful that at the time this all happened, Massachusetts [introduced] an accrediting body overseeing sober homes and putting regulations in place to protect both sober homes and clients”.